Ljz2018/dataviz-project-CS573-proposal/README.md

 How is the data visualized:

-* Make a would map.
+* Make a world map.
 * Add tectonic plates boundries onto the world map.
 * Use circles to represent the earthquakes.
 Plot the earthquakes on the world map according to its longitude and latitude.
 * Circle sizes will be based on the value of magnitude of the earthquakes.